anyamemensah/recodeR/README.md

 1. A `var_col` column with the unique variable/column names from your dataset.
-2. A `values_col` column with the original (old) values for each variable/column.
+2. A `from_col` column with the original (old) values for each variable/column.
-3. A `labels_col` column with the new values/labels that will replace the old ones for each variable/column.
+3. A `to_col` column with the new values/labels that will replace the old ones for each variable/column.
 4. A `default_col` column contains default values to use when no matching old value is found for each variable/column.
 NOTE: To keep the original value as the default, use `.x`.
 Blank entries will